Symplectomorphisms of some Weinstein 4-manifolds: Mirror symmetry for log Calabi--Yau surfaces: background

 which correspond under Theorem \ref{thm:hms} to the full exceptional collection above.
 We use the notation $\vartheta_{ij}$ for the Lefschetz thimble corresponding to $W_{ij}$.

 \item[(3)] a Weinstein deformation equivalence between $M$ and the total space of an explicit almost-toric fibration, below. \end{itemize}

 \begin{theorem} \cite[Theorem 1.2]{HK} Let $(Y,D)$ be a log Calabi--Yau surface with maximal boundary and distinguished complex structure.
 Fix a toric model for $(Y,D)$, with notation as before.
 Let $v_i$ be the primitive vector for the ray associated to $\bar{D}_i$ in the fan of $\bar{Y}$.
 Then $M$, the mirror space in Theorem \ref{thm:hms}, is Weinstein deformation equivalent to the total space of an almost-toric fibration with base a two-dimensional integral affine space; smooth fibres Lagrangian two-tori; and a nodal fibre for each of the interior blow-ups on $\bar{D}_i$, with invariant line in direction $v_i$.
 All invariant lines are concurrent.
-(Note this implies they are cyclically ordered by the indices of the $v_i$.) \end{theorem}
+(Note this implies they are cyclically ordered by the indices of the $v_i$.) \end{theorem} Denote by $\gamma^\vee$ the class of a fibre of the almost-toric fibration.

 An explicit identification is constructed in \cite[Section 5.2]{HK} for the exact torus mirror to the $(\bC^*)^2$ chart `inherited' from $\bar{Y} \backslash \bar{D}$, and then \cite[Section 6.1--2]{HK} for the nodal fibres.
 We often refer to these as `Symington almost-toric fibrations', owing to \cite{Symington}.
 One should think of them as SYZ fibrations.
 The integral affine bases already appear explicitly in \cite{GHK1}.
 As a Weinstein handle-body, $M$ is given by attaching two-handles to $D^\ast T^2$; there is one two-handle for each interior blow-up of a component $\bar{D_i}$ of $\bar{D}$.
 The attaching Legendrian in $S(D^\ast T^2)$ is given as follows: letting $N$ denote the toric lattice, take the line $S^1 v_i \hookrightarrow T^2 = N \otimes S^1$ (given by quotienting $\bR v_i \hookrightarrow T^2 = N \otimes \bR$), and take its conormal Legendrian lift associated to the orientation induced by $v_i$.
 We denote this conormal lift by $S^1_{v_i^\perp}$.